inquisitorOzzak/PaperGap_Wallet/README.md

 <a href="https://ibb.co/dBfgTcQ"><img src="https://i.ibb.co/cJyLBvN/Mnemonic-Generation-Page.png" alt="Mnemonic-Generation-Page" border="0"></a>

 Example:

 <a href="https://ibb.co/Hqrkdw8"><img src="https://i.ibb.co/yq8bSvj/seed.jpg" alt="seed" border="0"></a>

 After writing down the seed tick the box *"I have safely stored my recovery phrase offline"* and click **Continue to Wallet** and go to Step 4

+- Note: if you have want different words go back to Step 1 and click Reset App to start over

 ### Step 4